AlexEMG/DLC-Cajal-Course/content/Day3_ModelZoo.md

 ```{note}
 Notice how important it is to match the relative size of the individuals in the video.
 Why is that 🤔?
 ```

+## SuperAnimal Method Highlights 🛠:

+- **Panoptic Pose Estimation**: A novel technique introduced to merge and train diverse datasets with unique labels.

+- The SuperAnimal Models cover 45+ mammal species with 27-39 keypoints.

+- **Zero-Shot Performance**: Demonstrated excellent results without the need for additional training on new datasets.

+- **Superior to ImageNet-pretraining**: Surpasses ImageNet-pretraining on three benchmarks.

+- **Efficiency in Fine-Tuning**: These models are 10x more data-efficient, giving a 2x performance boost.

+- **Keypoint Matching Algorithm**: Features an algorithm to auto-align unfamiliar datasets.

+- **Unsupervised Video-Adaptation**: Introduced a rapid, unsupervised video-adaptation method enabling model fine-tuning without the necessity of data labeling.

+- **Consistency Tools**:
+  - A **spatial-pyramid search method** to cater to different video input sizes.
+  - **Pseudo-labeling** to curb temporal jitter in video streams.

 Read the cool science staff here: {cite}`ye2023superanimal`